Anarcho-punk: United States

 Anarcho-punk spread to the United States in the late 1970s with groups like Austin's MDC and San Francisco's Dead Kennedys.
 Los Angeles' Black Flag also embraced anarchists politics between 1982 and 1986, when Henry Rollins was their vocalist.
-United States anarcho-punk generally supported revolutions in Latin America and anti-Apartheid movements and criticized the Presidency of Ronald Reagan.
+United States anarcho-punk generally supported revolutions in Latin America and anti-Apartheid movements and criticised the Presidency of Ronald Reagan.

 In the 1980s, New York City cultivated a thriving anarcho-punk scene.
 Beginning as a part of the larger New York hardcore scene, bands like Reagan Youth, False Prophets and Heart Attack made use of a similar musical style and mentality to their British counterparts.
 This scene split from New York hardcore as the decade progressed.
 Nausea were a key figure in the scene during this period, helping to cultivate a new scene in the city based around politics and squatting.

 In the 2000s, American anarcho-punk groups like Anti-Flag and Against Me gained significant mainstream success for the genre.

 Ideology

 Anarcho-punk bands often disassociated themselves from established anarchist currents like collectivist anarchism, anarcho-syndicalism or anarcho-communism.
 Because of this, as well as their emphasis on pacifism, the scene was generally independent of the wider anarchist movement at the time.
-Bands generally supported animal rights, anti-corporatism, labor rights and the anti-war movement.
+Bands generally supported animal rights, anti-corporatism, labour rights and the anti-war movement.
+Some of the tensions with more established political campaign groups were seen in the co-optation by Crass of the Campaign for Nuclear Disarmament logo in the late 1970s and early 1980s, and the band's mostly unsuccessful attempts to work with CND.

-Anarcho-punks have criticized the flaws of the punk movement and the wider youth culture.
+Anarcho-punks have criticised the flaws of the punk movement and the wider youth culture.
 Bands like Crass and Dead Kennedys have written songs that attack corporate co-option of the punk subculture, people who are deemed to have sold out, and the violence between punks, skinheads, B-boys, other youth subcultures, and within punk itself.
 Some anarcho-punks are straight edge, claiming that alcohol, tobacco, drugs and promiscuity are instruments of oppression and are self-destructive because they cloud the mind and wear down a person's resistance to other types of oppression.
 Some also condemn the waste of land, water and resources necessary to grow crops to make alcohol, tobacco and drugs, forfeiting the potential to grow and manufacture food.
 Some may be straight edge for religious reasons, such as in the case of Christian, Muslim, and Buddhist anarcho-punks (see Anarchism and religion for more background).

 Although Crass initially espoused pacifism, this is not necessarily the case for all anarcho-punks.
 Despite the broader punk subculture's antagonism towards hippies, the ideals of the hippie counterculture were an influence on anarcho-punk.
 Crass were explicit regarding their associations with the hippie counterculture, and this influence has also carried over to crust punk.